KaranThakkar009/YelpCamp/README.md

 * Your other friends can give review to your added campground.

-* Location of all campgrounds are shown live on maps.
+* Location of all campgrounds are shown on maps.